nashio/backbone-table-generator/README.md

 **Description**

 Creates an interactive html table using Backbone & RequireJS.

-Using node.js to provide a simple service.
+Populates using node.js to provide a JSON service.

 **Features**
 - Edit row